hmheng/ReactNativeLabs/RNAspNetCore/README.md

                     spa.UseReactDevelopmentServer(npmScript: "start-web");
 ```

-9. Now, try to build and run on your Visual Studio. :)
+9. Now, try to build and run on your Visual Studio and continue development for your RN for mobile & windows. :)